understandable-machine-intelligence-lab/Quantus/README.md

 a_batch_saliency = Saliency(model).attribute(inputs=x_batch, target=y_batch, abs=True).sum(axis=1)
 a_batch_intgrad = IntegratedGradients(model).attribute(inputs=x_batch, target=y_batch, baselines=torch.zeros_like(inputs)).sum(axis=1)

-# You can use any function (not necessarily captum) to generate your explanation.
+# You can use any function (not necessarily captum) to generate your explanations.
 ```
 To evaluate explanations, there are two options.